 Due to the particulars Mexican law, it is common for operating companies to employ their workers through a management company.
 The employees of Granmin Mexico were employed until May 31, 2014 by Pabelini, S.A. de C.V. ("Pabelini"), a company owned by the estranged spouse of the CEO.
-Under an agreement, dated June 1 ,2011, between Granmin Mexico and Pabelini, Pabelini paid all of the Cerro Colorado mine employees and Granmin Mexico administrative personnel and was reimbursed by Granmin Mexico.
+Under an agreement, dated June 1, 2011, between Granmin Mexico and Pabelini, Pabelini paid all of the Cerro Colorado mine employees and Granmin Mexico administrative personnel and was reimbursed by Granmin Mexico.
 Pabelini charged a fee equal to 5% of the base salaries of the employees, before additions for statutory remittances.
-During the year ended December 31, 2014 this fee totaled \$47,000 (2013 - \$141,000).
+During the three months ended March 31, 2015 this fee totaled \$nil (2014 - \$32,000).
 This fee was meant to reimburse Pabelini for its office costs and administrative overhead costs incurred in managing the payroll and making all required remittances to the Mexican government in association with salaries of such employees.
-At December 31, 2014, amounts owing to (from) Pabelini totalled \$12,000 (2013 - \$77,000).
+At March 31, 2015, amounts owing to Pabelini totalled \$12,000 (December 31, 2014 - \$12,000).

 In addition to Pabelini, a number of expatriate workers and Caballo Blanco employees were employed until September 30, 2014 by MINOP, S.A. de C.V. ("Minop").
 Minop is a private company controlled by the son-in-law of the CEO.
 Under an agreement, dated October 1, 2011 and expiring September 30, 2014, Minop charged a service fee equal to 1.5% of base salary for employees earning greater than \$100,000 per year and 3% for employees earning less than \$100,000 base salary per year.
-During the year ended December 31, 2014 this fee totaled \$14,000 (2013 - \$35,000).
+During the three month period ended March 31, 2015 this fee totaled \$nil (2014 - \$7,000).
 This fee was meant to reimburse Minop for administrative costs incurred by the company in providing these services.
-At December 31, 2013, amounts owing to Minop totalled \$nil (2013 - \$80,000).
+At March 31, 2015, amounts owing to Minop totalled \$nil (December 31, 2014 - \$nil).